Which language should I learn — French or Spanish? Which is better, easier, and more useful?

 3. Appeal Factor and Personal Interest

 After all, learning a language that you love is the best way to remain motivated and achieve a higher language competency level.

 Compared to Spanish in general terms, French has a higher appeal, and it’s known as the language of love and class.

 But again, these are just limited perspectives, considering that what constitutes an appealing factor to you may not be the same to someone else.

 4. Career and Job opportunities after learning Spanish or French

 Although both French and Spanish are top foreign languages to learn as far as language job scope is concerned.

 For example, if you are interested or qualified in areas like aeronautics, telecommunications, pharmaceuticals, and energy production, then French as a career should appeal to you the most.

 On the other hand, if you have plans to move to the US or set up investments or deal with clients in Latin America.
 You will need to learn Spanish to get easy access to markets or be at a good advantage for a career job.

-It can be an asset in any business activities or jobs in BPO and KPO sectors, since the majority of the companies that operate in these sectors come from the United States, with Spanish backgrounds.
-Spanish job opportunities are infinite!
+It can be an asset in any business activities or jobs in BPO and KPO sectors, since most companies that operate in these sectors come from the United States, with Spanish backgrounds.

 So, whichever way you look at it, it all winds down to what you love about that particular language.